-Under normal conditions, eligible international travelers should apply for an ETA for Sri Lanka online in advance.
+Under normal conditions, eligible international travellers should apply for an ETA for Sri Lanka online in advance.

-The Electronic Travel Authorization is a digital document required to visit the island state for tourism, business, or transit.
-Foreign nationals with an ETA can stay in Sri Lanka for up to 30 days.
+The Electronic Travel Authorisation is a digital document that authorises the traveller to visit the island state for tourism, business, or transit.

 Check the requirements for the ETA for Sri Lanka to see which nationalities are eligible.

 There are stricter entry restrictions for nationals of certain countries, who must visit a Sri Lankan diplomatic mission to apply for a traditional consular visa.

 When travelling to Sri Lanka, there are restrictions on certain items, such as alcohol, firearms, jewellery, animals, and plants.

 Some items, such as tobacco products and narcotics, are banned outright and may not be brought into the country, according to Sri Lanka customs requirements.

 One of the first places that comes to mind when travelers think of Sri Lanka is the tea plantations of

 One of Sri Lanka’s main commercial hubs and administrative capital of the Negombo Division, the city of Negombo attracts Sri